Parvathy-alt/cryptonite_taskphase_Parvathy/Perceiving_Permissions.md

 ## CHANGING FILE OWNERSHIP

-In this challenge we change the owner the flag by running the command to "hacker" by running the command `chown hacker /flag ` then we run the command ` cat /flag` to get the flag
+In this challenge we change the owner the flag to "hacker" by running the command `chown hacker /flag ` then we run the command ` cat /flag` to get the flag
 Flag : `pwn.college{o3UTQ94FHyi_Z99isXoaqqOXX6s.dFTM2QDLwgTN0czW}`

 ## GROUPS AND FILES